-- · Transcript-record of grades earned by the student - The name, author, and publisher of textbook(s) used - · Attendance manual-record of days and times taught - An outline of materials covered in each subject - · Selection of student's best works from each subject - Additional assessments considered helpful in determining grade placement - Students who are identified under the IDEA should be evaluated by the ARC and assigned to the class or grade to which the students are best suited.
+- · Transcript-record of grades earned by the student - · The name, author, and publisher of textbook(s) used - · Attendance manual-record of days and times taught - · An outline of materials covered in each subject - · Selection of student's best works from each subject - · Additional assessments considered helpful in determining grade placement - Students who are identified under the Individuals with Disabilities Education Act (IDEA) should be evaluated by the Admissions and Release Committee (ARC) and assigned to the class or grade to which the students are best suited.

-After a homeschooled student is accepted into JCPS, the parent must notify the Pupil Personnel Office in writing to terminate the homeschool status.
+After a homeschooled student is accepted into JCPS, the parent/guardian must notify the Pupil Personnel Office in writing to terminate the homeschool status.
 The letter should include the student's name, date of birth, and grade.
 If a student transfers from a nonaccredited secondary school, recognition of credits shall follow 704 KAR 3:307.
 This regulation also includes students entering a public school without a properly certified transcript and from whom a properly certified transcript cannot reasonably be obtained.